jordymeow/ai-engine/readme.txt

 * Update: Gets the models via Replicate much faster.
 * Update: Set Replicate to use JPG.
 * Update: Architectural improvements for OpenAI Assistants.
-* 🎵 Discuss with others about AI Engine on [the Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!
-* 🥰 If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
-Thank you!
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 2.6.2 (2024/09/18) =
 * Add: Support for the new o1 models from OpenAI (preview and mini).